Cooking chickpeas is simple but some aforethought is necessary. That's why we keep frozen packets in the freezer.

 Chickpea or Chicken broccoli recipe

 Broccoli makes one of the most nutritious anti-cancer, anti-inflammation soups.
 Enjoy it with nourishing protein food.
-Chickpea or chicken broccoli recipe ...
+Chicken broccoli recipe with the option of chickpeas.

 Authentic hummus recipe